richengguy/abstractions/docs/index.md

 'abstractions' is a project for generating abstract images using policy gradients.
-It's an implementation of "Modern Evolution Strategies for Creativity" {cite}`tian2021` section on fitting shapes to a concrete image.
+It's an implementation of "Modern Evolution Strategies for Creativity" by {cite:t}`tian2021`, specifically the section on fitting shapes to a concrete image.

 :::{figure} examples/original/yonge-dundas.jpg
 :::